alpha-tango-kilo/imdb-id/README.md

 ```
 USAGE:
-    imdb-id [FLAGS] [OPTIONS] [--] [search_term]...
+    imdb-id [OPTIONS] [--] [search_term]...

 ARGS:
     <search_term>...
             The title of the movie/show you're looking for

-FLAGS:
-    -h, --help
-            Prints help information

-    -n, --non-interactive
-            Disables interactive features (always picks the first result)

-    -V, --version
-            Prints version information

 OPTIONS:
         --api-key <api_key>
             Your OMDb API key (overrides saved value if present)

+    -f, --format <format>
+            Change output format to desired standard
+            Formats are only available if you opted-IN at installation
+            All the formats imdb-id can support are: json, yaml

     -g, --genre <filter_genre>...
-            Filters results to a specific genre
+            Filters results to a specific genre (movie, series, episode)
             Can be given multiple arguments or passed multiple times, working as a chain of OR
             statements logically.
 Filters are all case insensitive

-            It is STRONGLY recommended you quote genres, as most have spaces
-            Examples: Movie, "TV episode", "TV series"
+    -h, --help
+            Print help information

+    -n, --non-interactive
+            Disables interactive features (always picks the first result)

+    -r, --results <number_of_results>
+            The maximum number of results to show from IMDb

+    -V, --version
+            Print version information

     -y, --year <filter_year>
             Filters results to a specific year, or range of years
             Media which has no year specified will always be included
             Ranges are fully inclusive
             Examples: 2021, 1990-2000, 2000- (2000 onwards), -2000 (before 2000)

-    -f, --format <format>
-            Change output format to desired standard
-            Formats are only available if you opted-IN at installation
-            All the formats imdb-id can support are: json, yaml

-    -r, --results <number_of_results>
-            The maximum number of results to show from IMDb
 ```

 ### Format support